Emergency contraceptives

 Severe liver disease.

-Severe malabsorption syndromes (eg, Crohn's disease) might impair the efficacy of LNG-EC.
+Severe malabsorption syndromes (for example, Crohn's disease) might impair the efficacy of LNG-EC.

 Rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption (preparations contain lactose).